marcoscgdev/XmasSnow/README.md

 # XmasSnow
-An android library that adds a snowfall to an activity.
+A fully customizable android library that adds a snowfall to an activity.
 It also includes a snowfall view.